-Christmas Eve is always a busy day for us and it falling on Sunday this year made it a really full day!
-Nonetheless, t’s really important to Cory and me that we start our own traditions with Baker and it’s never too early to start.
+Christmas Eve is always a busy day for us and falling on Sunday this year made it a really full day!
+Nonetheless, it’s really important to Cory and me that we start our own traditions with Baker and it’s never too early to start.

 We started Christmas Eve off at church with communion and baptism.
-You guys, Baker doesn’t get to worship with me often (I say me because Cory is in the band) but Christmas Eve was a family style worship.
-I’m very free in my worship style…I’ll dance around and lift my arms up and Baker noticed.
+You guys, Baker doesn’t get to worship with me often (I say me because Cory is in the band) but Christmas Eve was a family-style worship service.
+I’m very free in my worship style–I’ll dance around and lift my arms up–and Baker noticed.

 “Train up a child in the way he should go, And when he is old he will not depart from it.”
 Proverbs 22:6

-After church, we had brunch at my parents house.
+After church, we had brunch at my parents’ house.
 Growing up, Christmas Eve was always a big deal in our house.
 We always had a fancy dinner and went to a late Christmas Eve service.
-I know my mom really misses this tradition since me and most of my siblings have left home.
+I know my mom really misses this tradition since most of my siblings and I have left home.
 She always tries to find a time on Christmas Eve to have everyone over and brunch after church worked perfectly.

 Once we finished a delicous brunch (see Baker’s face), we headed home to put Baker down for a nap and prepare for our next Christmas celebration at Cory’s grandmother’s later that afternoon.